The Weird Thing About Today's Internet

 Hello.
 It’s my first day back covering technology for The Atlantic.
 It also marks roughly 10 years that I’ve been covering science and technology, so I’ve been thinking back to my early days at Wired in the pre-crash days of 2007.

-The Internet was then, as it is now, something we gave a kind of agency to, a half-recognition that its movements and effects were beyond the control of any individual person or company.
+The internet was then, as it is now, something we gave a kind of agency to, a half-recognition that its movements and effects were beyond the control of any individual person or company.
 In 2007, the web people were triumphant.
 Sure, the dot-com boom had busted, but empires were being built out of the remnant swivel chairs and fiber optic cables and unemployed developers.
 Web 2.0 was not just a temporal description, but an ethos.
-The Web would be open.
-A myriad of services would be built, communicating through APIs, to provide the overall Internet experience.
+The web would be open.
+A myriad of services would be built, communicating through APIs, to provide the overall internet experience.

-The Web itself, en toto, was the platform, as Tim O’Reilly, the intellectual center of the movement, put it in 2005.
+The web itself, en toto, was the platform, as Tim O’Reilly, the intellectual center of the movement, put it in 2005.
 Individual companies building individual applications could not hope to beat the web platform, or so the thinking went.
 “Any Web 2.0 vendor that seeks to lock in its application gains by controlling the platform will, by definition, no longer be playing to the strengths of the platform,” O’Reilly wrote.

-O’Reilly had just watched Microsoft vanquish its rivals in office productivity software (Word, Excel, etc) as well as Netscape: “But a single monolithic approach, controlled by a single vendor, is no longer a solution, it's a problem.”
+O’Reilly had just watched Microsoft vanquish its rivals in office productivity software (Word, Excel, etc.) as well as Netscape: “But a single monolithic approach, controlled by a single vendor, is no longer a solution, it's a problem.”

 And for a while, this was true.
-There were a variety of Internet services running on an open web, connected to each other through APIs.
+There were a variety of internet services running on an open web, connected to each other through APIs.
 For example, Twitter ran as a service for which many companies created clients and extensions within the company’s ecosystem.
 Twitter delivered tweets you could read not just on twitter.com but on Tweetdeck or Twitterific or Echofon or Tweetbot, sites made by independent companies which could build new things into their interfaces.
-There were URL shortening startups (remember those?) like TinyURL and bit.ly, and TwitPic for pictures.
+There were URL shortening start-ups (remember those?) like TinyURL and bit.ly, and TwitPic for pictures.
 And then there were the companies drinking at the firehose of Twitter’s data, which could provide the raw material for a new website (FavStar) or service (DataSift).
-Twitter, in the experience of it, was a cloud of startups.
+Twitter, in the experience of it, was a cloud of start-ups.

 But then in June of 2007, the iPhone came out.
-13 months later, Apple’s App Store debuted.
+Thirteen months later, Apple’s App Store debuted.
 Suddenly, the most expedient and enjoyable way to do something was often tapping an individual icon on a screen.
-As smartphones took off, the amount of time that people spent on the truly open Web began to dwindle.
+As smartphones took off, the amount of time that people spent on the truly open web began to dwindle.

 Almost no one had a smartphone in early 2007.
-Now there are 2.5 billion smartphones in the world.
-2.5 billion!
+Now there are 2.5 billion smartphones in the world—2.5 billion!
 That’s more than double the number of PCs that have ever been at use in the world.

 As that world-historical explosion began, a platform war came with it.
 The Open Web lost out quickly and decisively.
 By 2013, Americans spent about as much of their time on their phones looking at Facebook as they did the whole rest of the open web.

 O’Reilly’s lengthy description of the principles of Web 2.0 has become more fascinating through time.
 It seems to be describing a slightly parallel universe.
 “Hyperlinking is the foundation of the web,” O’Reilly wrote.
-“As users add new content, and new sites, it is bound in to the structure of the web by other users discovering the content and linking to it.
+“As users add new content, and new sites, it is bound into the structure of the web by other users discovering the content and linking to it.
 Much as synapses form in the brain, with associations becoming stronger through repetition or intensity, the web of connections grows organically as an output of the collective activity of all web users.”

 Nowadays, (hyper)linking is an afterthought because most of the action occurs within platforms like Facebook, Twitter, Instagram, Snapchat, and messaging apps, which all have carved space out of the open web.
 And the idea of “harnessing collective intelligence” simply feels much more interesting and productive than it does now.
 The great cathedrals of that time, nearly impossible projects like Wikipedia that worked and worked well, have all stagnated.
 And the portrait of humanity that most people see filtering through the mechanics of Facebook or Twitter does not exactly inspire confidence in our social co-productions.